CNeu-hub/Madingley_CC_LU/README.md

 ## Run the model

 Now we run the three simulation experiments.
 In our original simulations, we run each of the experiments for each region and for each climate scenario.
+For the sake of simplicity, we only use an exemplary standard setup here.
+The following steps are carried out
+1) Initialise the model,
-First we initialize the model, second we run the climate simulation experiment, third the current land use experiment (hereafter referred to as HANPP), fourth the vegetation reduction experiment, and 5.) the maximum land use experiment after vegetation reduction (hereafter referred to as maxHANPP).
+2) Running the climate simulation experiment,
+3) The current land use experiment (hereafter referred to as HANPP),
+4) The vegetation reduction experiment,
+5) The maximum land use experiment after vegetation reduction (hereafter referred to as maxHANPP).

 **Note:**